ycpcs/cs340-fall2022/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Homework and programming assignments: 30%
+-   Homework and programming assignments: 15%
--   Midterm exams: 40% (20% each)
+-   Midterm exams: 60% (30% each)
--   Final exam: 20%
+-   Mini Project: 15%
 -   Quizzes, labs, attendance/participation: 10%

 ### Course website